Pre-Major Foundation (20 credits)

 Full course description for Software Engineering and Capstone Project

-Choose one of the two courses below.
+Choose one of the following two courses.
 The other course may be taken as a major elective.

 This course focuses on how to design and establish information services over the Internet from the server side.
 Topics include advanced concepts and issues on Internet architecture, server-side design strategies, current technologies and Internet security.
 Through labs and programming projects, students learn how to use current scripting and markup languages to build nontrivial state-of-the-art applications.